 The successful ALU drive at JFK8 and the unsuccessful drive at LDJ5—a second, smaller Amazon warehouse on Staten Island—were both led by Black and brown long-term workers, including Chris Smalls, Derrick Palmer, Jordan Flowers, Angelika Maldonado, and Gerald Bryson.
 They had the deepest knowledge of the job and their fellow workers, and several were also familiar with unions, whether through family members or their own experiences.
 The relationships they built with other workers within the warehouse were the single most important factor in JFK8’s successful election.

 Six of the seven ALU salts, by contrast, were white.
 One of the salts, who left Amazon before the election period but continued to support the union in a volunteer role, was Black.
 Some of the salts came from out of state to take a job at JFK8.
-Some came from out of state to take a job at JFK8.
 According to Flowers, one member of the organizing committee moved to Staten Island from Florida.
 “She came from out of state because she wanted to make a change.
 That shows community.
 These people are coming out of state to support us and dedicating their time.”
 Medina emphasizes that the salts’ main role was to follow the longer-term workers’ lead.
 “We all went in to support the organic worker leadership that was there.”

 Salts can also bring a sense of history to unionization campaigns, which can be a huge asset in an industry like Amazon that has long seemed un-organizable.
 Wurzeln notes that, “everything the boss does to retaliate is to make people shrink back and to kill this idea of a greater purpose and a greater movement so that people become discouraged and can only think of the personal risk and reward.”
 People who see the work of organizing a union as part of a broader vision for social transformation are less vulnerable to that pattern.
 Wurzeln explains that salts’ historical knowledge can also empower workers: